nawkboy/nawkboy.github.io/reference_by_chapter/SprintAlignmentWall.md

 + [Empire Level 4008 96-Inch Aluminum Straight Edge](https://www.amazon.com/gp/product/B0015YHEKO)
   - Long enough for anything you are likely to need.
-  - Quite unwieldy when you need something shorter.
+  - Quite unwieldy compared to the shorter versions.
 Would be a good companion to the 48 inch straight-edge.